 We also assist with small-scale and individual repatriations, and, where necessary, monitor the reintegration of returnees to ensure that their repatriation was a sustainable solution.

-Today, at least 10 million people around the world are denied a nationality.
+Millions around the world are denied a nationality.
 As a result, they often aren’t allowed to go to school, see a doctor, get a job, open a bank account, buy a house or even get married.

 Stateless people may have difficulty accessing basic rights such as education, healthcare, employment and freedom of movement.
 Without these things, they can face a lifetime of obstacles and disappointment.